 Own a rental?
 In a rental?
-To help keep it warmer, drier and safer, landlords and tenants have legal rights and responsibilities.
-There are some simple steps you can take.
+Help keep it warmer, drier and safer.
+Landlords and tenants have legal rights and responsibilities, and there are some simple steps you can take.

 Insulation Statements are now compulsory on all new tenancy agreements.
 Insulation will be compulsory in all rental homes from 1 July 2019.